 Yes, you can click and drag the formula down to apply it to other cells.

-Assigning value to text in Google Sheets can be a complex task, but using Sourcetable simplifies this process significantly.
+Assigning value to text in Google Sheets can be complex and time-consuming, requiring knowledge of specific functions and features.